Skip to main content

 How does the “Update an Account Trait” step work?

-This step allows you to update specific account traits (e.g., PoC start or end date) with a custom value, such as the current timestamp.
+This step allows you to update specific account traits (e.g., PoC start date) with a custom value, such as the current timestamp.

 What if timestamps don’t update properly?